optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

   the documentation.
 - A small typo in an option name can easily lead to the option being discarded
 - Option dictionaries can grow very big
-- Only the namespaces for stopping and convergence work really well, everything else is too different across optimizers.
 - The fact that option dictionaries are mutable can lead to errors, for example when a user wants to try out a grid of values for one tuning parameter while keeping all other options constant.